dotnetcore/CAP/docs/content/user-guide/en/getting-started/quick-start.md

 # Quick Start

-Learn how to build a microservices event bus architecture using CAP, which offers advantages over direct integration of message queues, and what out-of-the-box features it provides.
+Learn how to build a microservices event bus architecture using CAP.
+This offers advantages over directly integrating message queues and provides many out-of-the-box features.

 ## Installation